webplatform/docs-wpd/Implementation_Patterns/index.md

 {{Note | We haven't implemented this default form thing yet. }}

 ====Building new page types====

+When you go to build a new page type, you generally are going to need four pieces:
+* The main template, which will print out all the values and also print out the category.
+* The category that we'll use to associated with the form.
+* The form itself.
+* An example page to use the form and debug with.

+In practice, what you'll do is have four tabs open and be edit/save/refreshing all of them piece by piece to build out your form.

+When you create your form, it's important to follow the best practices of including the Flags and Attribution sections (see below).

 ====Only including some sections if there's content to show====
 ====Tables with rows====
 ====Sub-forms====